 In the fall of 1867 Chief Black Hawk made peace and in 1868 families began returning to Grafton.
 However, less than the pre-evacuation population returned.
 Peace with the Southern Paiute Indians were finally established and many of them became friends of the Grafton settlers and many Paiutes were loved and respected by Grafton settlers.
 The Southern Paiute Indians had a camp of tepees above the irrigation ditch south west of town.
 By the mid 1870s most Southern Paiutes had abandoned efforts to live off the land in the traditional manner and had moved into areas adjoining the communities.

-Greer Chesher, Rockville, Utah, creator of Grafton’s Brochure
+Greer Chesher author and writer, Rockville, Utah, creator of Grafton’s Brochure

 Lyman D. and L. Karen Platt, Grafton ,Ghost Town on the Rio Virgin, 1998.